spacepy/dbprocessing/.github/pull_request_template.md

 - [ ] New code has inline comments where necessary
 - [ ] Any new modules, functions or classes have docstrings consistent with dbprocessing style
 - [ ] Major new functionality has appropriate Sphinx documentation
-- [ ] Added an entry to CHANGELOG if fixing a major bug or providing a major new feature
+- [ ] Added an entry to release notes if fixing a major bug or providing a major new feature
 - [ ] New features and bug fixes should have unit tests
 - [ ] Relevant issues are linked in the description (e.g. `See issue #` or `Closes #`)